Launching a Virginia Startup

 Startups require funding for a number of reasons.
 Startups often need capital to cover their initial expenses until they become profitable, and they need money again to expand, grow, build inventory, and even get through slow seasons.

 When planning your business in Virginia, you should determine what types of business funding options your company will need and when.
 You need to be completely aware of startup costs and your financials and financial projections before seeking outside funding.
-Knowing exactly what you need and when is the best way to choose the right kind of funding.

 The most common types of business funding are:

 - Friends and Family Loans

 - Business Loans

 - Business Credit Cards

 Keep in mind that your Virginia startup will require different funding sources during different stages of development.
 For example, during the seed stage, bootstrapping or friends and family loans may be the best funding choice.
 However, as your startup becomes more established and reaches the growth stage, a venture capitalist or angel investor are more likely to want to invest.

 That isn’t the only factor you need to consider, however.
 The type of startup you’re operating also plays an important role in determining the right funding source.

 The best way to meet potential investors is without a doubt networking and a warm introduction; the more you put yourself out there to get to know investors such as VC firms, the more likely you are to find funding.